Loading…

 Planning tip

-When to go, November to February.
+Best Time to Visit, November to February.
 Summer in upper Sindh is among the hottest on Earth, regularly above 45°C, with almost no shade on the open site.

 Allow, Half a day for the ruins and the on-site museum; a full day with the drive and a Larkana overnight.